-Once your proposal has been submitted, it is routed to the ITS Project Steering Committee (PSC) for review.
+Once your proposal has been submitted, it will undergo an evaluation.
 Often a significant amount of research needs to occur in order to conduct the evaluation.
 We may ask you for clarification, additional information, and/or vendor contact information.

 There are a series of questions asked during the evaluation of a project proposal:

 Q1 : Are we clear enough about the What and the Why?